stompchicken/stompchicken.github.com/src/blah/connect4/index.md

             return value

-This is the basis of the solver, although we will add many optimisations before we have something that does what we want.
+This algorithm is the basis of the solver.
+However, a straightforward implementation of alpha-beta will take several orders of magnitude longer to solve Connect 4 than we can afford.

 Bitboards
 ---------